 Tap, swipe and long hold to interact.
-Player feels short vibration when does something right.
+The player feels short vibration when does something right.

 Game ends and players are encouraged to share their experience and photos on social media.

-∆ AR Escape Rooms are easier to update and requires less maintenances comparing to traditional Escape Rooms.
+∆ AR Escape Rooms are easier to update and require fewer maintenances comparing to traditional ones.

 ∆ ESC BlueBook enriches originally passive show viewing experience by adding exciting interactions and rewarding content.